Cliffworms/RumorsOfTheIliacBay/Docs/Readme_RIB.txt

 The good news is that this year's harvest looks as good as last year's.

-You go out ta the wilds under that full moon, and you’ll see that tower just appear.
-I was out there with mah dogs and they ran right into the dark.
+If you go out in the wilds around %cn under that full moon, you’ll see a tower just appear.
+I was out there with my dogs and they ran right into the dark.
 I lost my wineskin, too!

 That (last name) fellow, he's a strange one.
 Always leaving town in the middle of the night and coming back in the morning.
 He thinks no one notices, but come on!
-With everyone so paranoid, it's impossible to go 'bout unnoticed.
+With everyone so paranoid, it's impossible to go about unnoticed.